 Can salt kill maggots?

 Salt will kill maggots.
 You can sprinkle salt over them; they will eventually dehydrate and die.
-To kill them, you can also make a saltwater solution and soak it in for a few hours.
-If there is a significant infestation, you might need to use more than one method to eliminate them.
+You can also make a saltwater solution and soak it in for a few hours to kill them.
+If there is a significant infestation, you might need to use multiple methods to eliminate them.

 Getting rid of maggots – Infestation?